DFE-Digital/get-information-about-pupils/docs/integration-tests/wiremock-searchindex-stub.md

 ## Options

-1. Stub the expected contract from the Search Indexes
+1. Stub the expected contract from the SearchIndex on a locally hosted `stub-server`

 ## Advantages